 Test with the Certificate of Good Laboratory Practices (GLPs).

 ASTM F1608 describes a test to determine the penetration of airborne bacteria through porous materials used in the packaging of sterile medical devices.
 Porous packaging material is understood as a material used in medical packaging, which is intended to provide an environmental and biological barrier, while allowing sufficient airflow for gaseous sterilization procedures, such as, for example, carbon dioxide. ethylene, steam or gas plasma.

 The standard establishes a set of parameters to perform the test: a microbial inoculum of 1 x 106 CFU per sample port, a flow rate through the test sample of 2.8 L/min, and an exposure time of 15 min.
-However, it establishes that, after performing the test under these conditions, these test conditions can be modified, if other conditions are considered more suitable to determine if the porous test material is suitable for the intended use of the product.
+However, it establishes that, after performing the test under these conditions, these test conditions can be modified, if other conditions are considered more suitable to determine if the porous test material is appropriate for the intended use of the product.

 To perform the test with the minimum number of test samples (two samples), enough quantity of the test material is required to prepare a minimum of 12 samples of an approximate size of 50 mm in diameter, or a higher number of samples proportional to the number of exposure tests requested.
 Sample disks are generally sterilized prior to testing using a sterilization method appropriate for the material tested, which should be specified by the customer.
 The appropriate method for sterilization must be indicated on the request form or the discs of test material must be sent already prepared and sterilized.
 Materials can also be tested before or after they are subjected to certain environmental conditions, such as heat or cold, relative humidity, different sterilization processes, or accelerated aging.
 If it is required to use a control of porous material permeable to microorganisms, it must be provided by the client.